dataesr/bso-publications/doc/bso.md

 independent and idempotent.

-From Pubmed, collect all the database via Medline and store it as JSONL files on Object Storage on OVH Cloud in a dedicated container.
+From PubMed, collect all the database via Medline and store it as JSONL files on Object Storage on OVH Cloud in a dedicated container.
 At that point, we have all the notices of medical publications.
 We there find the affiliations of each publication.
 With the affiliation we tried to detect the countries of the institutions mentioned in the affiliations, in order to